matthewdm0816/BridgeQA/README.md

     --scene_feature_position paralleltwin --lr_blip3d "3e-5" --scheduler_type step_except_2d \
     --epoch 10 --lr_decay_step 5 8 --lr_decay_step_2d 3 5 7
 ```
+`dset_views_path` should be set to the dataset frames path where you download in [Data Preparation](#data-preparation).
+`i2tfile` should be set to the `.pkl` file you obtained at the [View Selection](#view-selection) step.
+`first_stage_ckpt_path` should be set to the model result folder under `./outputs` at detector pretrain stage.
+The training checkpoints, logs and configs will be saved in a new directory with training date-time info under `./outputs`.

 ### Inference
 To inference and make a prediction, simply run following command: